A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Technical Lemmas

-To facilitate reading, theorems from the main paper are restated and numbered identically.
-We first summarize some properties of $L$-smooth and $\mu$-strongly convex functions~\cite{rockafellar1970convex}. \begin{lemma} Let $F$ be a convex $L$-smooth function.
+To facilitate reading, we first summarize some basic properties of $L$-smooth and $\mu$-strongly convex functions, found in e.g.~\cite{rockafellar1970convex}, which are used in various steps of proofs in the appendix. \begin{lemma} Let $F$ be a convex $L$-smooth function.
 Then we have the following inequalities:

 1. Quadratic upper bound: $0\leq F(\vw)-F(\vw')-\langle\nabla F(\vw'),\vw-\vw'\rangle\leq\frac{L}{2}\|\vw-\vw'\|^{2}$.

 2. Coercivity: $\frac{1}{L}\|\nabla F(\vw)-\nabla F(\vw')\|^{2}\leq\langle\nabla F(\vw)-\nabla F(\vw'),\vw-\vw'\rangle$.